enwokoma/enwokoma/README.md

   - 🔭 My role, defines the product vision, strategy, and roadmap.
   - 💸 As a Product Manager, I primarily gather, manage, and prioritize market/customer requirements.
+  - 💸 I actively work closely with engineering teams.
+  - 💸 I actively work closely with sales teams.
-  - 💸 I actively work closely with engineering, sales, marketing, and support to ensure business case and customer satisfaction goals are met.
+  - 💸 I actively work closely with marketing teams.
+  - 💸 I support to ensure that the business case and customer satisfaction goals are met.
   - 💸 Can I write code?
 Of course yes!
 I can develop native Android apps in either Kotlin or JAVA.
   - 🔭 I am currently working on some mobile and web projects.